ali92hm/iso-rank/README.md

 ###Matrices Implemented

-Each graph is represented as an adjacency matrix where if matrix(i, j)==1 then there is an edge between node i and node j and if matrix(i, j)==0 then there is no edge between node i and node j.
+Each graph is represented as an adjacency matrix where if matrix(i, j)==1 then there is an edge between node i and node j, and if matrix(i, j)==0 then there is no edge between node i and node j.
 All matrix classes can be found in the Matrices directory.
-There are 5 classes that have been implemented: DenseMatrix1D.h, DenseMatrix2D.h, SparseMatrix.h,SymMatrix.h, and SymSparseMatrix.h.
+There are 3 classes that have been implemented: DenseMatrix1D.h, DenseMatrix2D.h, SymMatrix.h.
 DenseMatrix2D uses a 2-dimensional array to represent the adjacency matrix.
 DenseMatrix1D uses a 1-d array to represent the adjacency matrix using row major order.
-SparseMatrix.h uses a hash table where only the values that are non-zero are stored in the hash table.
 SymMatrix.h uses a 1-dimensional array to represent the adjacency matrix as well but since the matrix is symmetric only half the values are stored.

-SymSparseMatrix.h uses a hash table the way SparseMatrix.h does but only half the values are stored in SymSparseMatrix.h.
+The default Matrix class we've used in the program is the DenseMatrix1D.h class.

-The default Matrix class we've used in the program is the DenseMatrix2D.h class.
+**Note that the SymMatrix class is not complete and only some of the methods are implemented.

 ###Connectivity Algorithms